thinktapper/projx/README.md

 <!-- ABOUT THE PROJECT -->
 <h2>About The Project</h2>

-<p>Projx is a modern project management web app developed to streamline the project management process, making it easy for users to organize and track their projects, tasks, and schedules all in one place.
-The app is designed to be user-friendly and intuitive, making it easy for users to navigate and get started quickly.</p>
-<p>With Projx, users can easily create and manage projects, add and assign tasks, set deadlines, and track progress.The app is designed to be user-friendly and intuitive, making it easy for users to navigate and get started quickly.</p>
+<>Projx is a modern project management web app developed to streamline the project management process, making it easy for users to organize and track their projects, tasks, and schedules all in one place.
+Users need to register to be able to access the app which allows them to easily create and manage projects, add and assign tasks, set deadlines, and track progress.
+Projx is designed to be user-friendly and intuitive, making it easy for users to navigate and get started quickly.</p>

 <div align="center">

 <!-- ![Large GIF (1144x696)](https://user-images.githubusercontent.com/10656909/192123894-85d3dc5f-7ca6-4977-b076-acff51520c55.gif) -->